 Through the study of literature in English, concentrators develop skills in critical reading, thinking, and writing in preparation for a wide range of professions and careers including teaching, writing, publishing, media, medicine, law, and business.
 The concentration requirements aim to provide students with a coherent sense of the history of English literature from Anglo-Saxon times to the present.
 English concentrators have considerable latitude to choose the specific courses that will meet the requirements and we expect these choices to be informed by consistent consultation with a faculty advisor.
 Writing skills are an especially important focus of the English concentration.
 Through a variety of exercises from the short analytical essay to the longer research paper English concentrators are given a range of opportunities to sharpen their writing.

 We encourage any students interested in the concentration to take a course from the introductory sequence, ENGL0300/0500/0700 (formerly ENGL0210/0410/0610).
 Our concentration advisors are happy to speak with prospective concentrators as are all faculty in our department.

 Concentration programs must be approved by a concentration advisor.
-To declare a concentration, students who have not previously filed a paper concentration form must fill out an online Concentration form via ASK (Advising Sidekick).
+To declare a concentration, students must fill out an online Concentration form via ASK (Advising Sidekick).

 (10 courses* at the level of 0300, formerly 0210, or above)